 Mexican Brownies have all the chocolate-ly richness of regular brownies but with an added kick of extra spice and flare from cinnamon and cayenne pepper.
 Y’all know how much I love spicy, and these are RIGHT UP MY ALLEY.
 If you aren’t into spicy, just omit the cayenne pepper.
 The cinnamon still adds a fabulous touch.
 Full disclosure, my girls took a bite and were devastated that Mommy ruined the perfect brownies they (so adorably) helped me make by adding spicy stuff to them.
 They didn’t eat them! haha.
 So if you are making these for a group of picky kids, definitely say goodbye to the cayenne pepper.

 But for me and my friends, we LOVED THEM.
 They aren’t extremely spicy, but they do have a little kick to them.
-If you are going to a Cinco De Mayo Party, these Paleo Mexican Brownies would be the perfect make-ahead treat to bring to the party.
-Your friends will freak out when you tell them that they are actually healthy!
+These Paleo Mexican Brownies would be the perfect make-ahead treat to bring to any party.
+Your friends will freak out when you tell them that they are made with Paleo ingredients, too!
 They are perfectly fudgy in the middle and cake-y on the edges, just how I like my brownies!
 YUM.

 - 1/2 cup blanched almond flour

 - 1/4 tsp. salt

 - 1/2 tsp. ground cayenne pepper

 - 2 eggs